Logo of Landscape Atlas

 Downspout Management and Dry Wells

 Often, the problem starts at the roof.
 Simply extending downspouts several feet away from the house can make a dramatic difference.
-For a more permanent solution, downspouts can be connected to solid pipe buried in a trench that leads to a dry well-an underground pit filled with gravel that disperses water safely into the subsoil7 6.
+For a more permanent solution, downspouts can be connected to solid pipe buried in a trench that leads to a dry well-an underground pit filled with gravel that disperses water safely into the subsoil.

-Find the perfect yard drainage & grading for your needs
+Find the perfect yard drainage contractors for your needs

 Get personalized recommendations and expert advice